FLEXIBILITY. STRENGTH. BALANCE. HEALING

 -Arrive at LEAST 5 minutes prior to class start time.
 The door will be locked at the start of class to avoid disruptions.

-– Remove your shoes and socks at the door and turn off your phone ringer, or switch to airplane mode before class begins and place in the cubbies.
+– Remove your shoes and socks at the door.
+We ask you remove shoes immediately upon arrival and put them in the wire cubbies by the door.
+There are larger cubbies for coats and bags once you come inside.
+Turn off your phone ringer, or switch to airplane mode before class begins and place in the cubbies.
 Please do not talk on your phone in the studio before or after class.

 -Phones and electronic devices are to be left outside the studio room in storage cubbies.
 We discourage Smart watches also, as they can provide a tremendous distraction to you and others.
 Be in the NOW!
 Bags are also not permitted in the studio space.
 Please leave them out front.
 We will lock the door to ensure their safety.